 The surrogate who has given birth is automatically regarded as the child’s legal parent, even if they are not genetically related.

 If the surrogate is married or in a civil partnership with a man, and conceives artificially (through IVF or artificial insemination at home) the legal father at birth is usually the surrogate’s husband/civil partner and this is irrespective of the biological relationships.
-The situation is the same for surrogate mothers who are in a same-sex relationship; if the surrogate mother is in a civil partnership with or married to another woman at the time she conceives, her wife/civil partner will be recognised as the child’s second legal parent.
+The situation is the same for surrogate mothers who are in a same-sex relationship; if the surrogate mother is married to or in a civil partnership with another woman at the time she conceives, her wife/civil partner will be recognised as the child’s second legal parent.

 The intended parent(s) of the child can change who is regarded as the legal parents by obtaining a Parental Order.
 This will ensure that the parental rights are transferred from the surrogate to the intended parent(s).